alicechen1998/SimpleSudoku/README.md

 # SimpleSudoku
-This is Sudoku game app using Andriod Studio
+This is Sudoku game app using Android Studio